remmie77/MEANstackToDoList/README.md

 [x] DELETE server side

-  [ ] Button and ng-click for client delete
+  [x] Button and ng-click for client delete and 'chore completed'

-  [ ] Use ng-class to format the completed toDo's differently from the non-completed toDo's
+  [x] Use ng-class to format the completed toDo's differently from the non-completed toDo's